pavanjava/nestjs-course/README.md

 ## Description

 This Repository mainly talks about the code that has been taught in official nestjs course. the project is called "iluvcoffee"
+This project deals with TypeOrm integrated with Postgres.

 ## Installation